Bronya-Rand/DDLC-OSTPlayer/README.md

-# DDLC-OSTPlayer
+# DDLC OST-Player

-A heavily revamped version of Nikso's Soundtrack Player for DDLC. <u>Current Version:</u> [**1.34**](https://github.com/GanstaKingofSA/DDLC-OSTPlayer/releases/latest)
+A heavily revamped version of Nikso's Soundtrack Player for DDLC. <u>Current Version:</u> [**2.0**](https://github.com/GanstaKingofSA/DDLC-OSTPlayer/releases/latest)

 <img src="assets/screenshot0001.png" alt="New UI" width=420x>
 <img src="assets/screenshot0002.png" alt="Old UI" width=420x>

 **DISCLAIMER:** This is not afiliated or endorsed by Team Salvato or Nikso.
 The Scattered Stars <u>Logo</u> in `Wake Up Unchanged` is not free to use, but is only allowed in this build as a display to the soundtrack player.
 If you plan to use this, remove it in your final build.

-> All songs featured above are owned by the developer and are not included in DDLC-OSTPlayer.
-(Shoo UMG, SME and all other major labels.)
+> All songs featured above are owned by the developer and are not included in DDLC OST-Player.
+(Shoo UMG, SME, Rooster Teeth and all other major labels.)

 ## Credits